My Spa

 Q. What is this bather load you keep talking about?

 A. Bather load is "how many people are using the spa, how many times per week."
-Here are the guidelines that we use In an average sized spa which is about a 400 gallon spa:
+Here are the guidelines that we use:

 Light usage is defined as having 1 to 3 people using the spa 2 or less times per week. (or more frequently but everyone showers before entering.)